Gang stalking

-Gang stalking or group-stalking is a set of persecutory beliefs in which those affected believe they are being followed, stalked, and harassed by a large number of people.
-The term is associated with the "targeted individual" ("T.I.") virtual community formed by like-minded individuals who claim their lives are disrupted from being stalked by organized groups intent on causing them harm.
+Gang stalking or group-stalking is a set of persecutory delusions in which those affected believe they are being followed, stalked, and harassed by a large number of people.
+The term is associated with the virtual community formed by people who consider themselves "targeted individuals" ("T.I."), claiming their lives are disrupted from being stalked by organized groups intent on causing them harm.

 Terminology

 The concept of stalking arose in the 1980s following increased legal equity for women and prosecution of domestic violence.
 Generally, stalking has a single perpetrator, who may sometimes recruit others to act vicariously on their behalf, usually unwittingly.
 Beginning in the early 2000s, the term gang stalking became popularized to describe a different experience of repeated harassment which instead comes from multiple people who organize around a shared purpose, with no one person solely responsible.

 Online communities

 A 2016 article in The New York Times estimated that more than 10,000 people were participating in online communities "organized around the conviction that its members are victims of a sprawling conspiracy to harass thousands of everyday Americans with mind-control weapons and armies of so-called gang stalkers".
 The article identified a 2015 paper by Sheridan and James entitled "Complaints of group stalking ('gang stalking'): an exploratory study of their nature and impact on complainants" as the only scientific study of the topic at the time.

 Hundreds of these communities exist online.
 News reports have described how groups of Internet users have cooperated to exchange detailed conspiracy theories involving gang stalking.
 Kershaw & Weinberger say, "Web sites that amplify reports of mind control and group stalking" are "an extreme community that may encourage delusional thinking" and represent "a dark side of social networking.
 They may reinforce the troubled thinking of the mentally ill and impede treatment."
 A 2020 study established a framework to classify and examine the phenomenon of individuals with the subjective experience of being gang stalked.
-The study confirmed the subsequent "serious" sequelae of their experience and recommended further research.
+The study confirmed the subsequent serious sequelae of their experience and recommended further research.